sprague252/AudioDisplay/README.md

 AudioDisplay is a module that includes a function to "display" audio in an iJulia notebook (such as Jupyter Lab or Jupyter notebook) so that is can be played by the browser using the built-in HTML5 audio element.
+(This module was originally based on the code from the AudioDisplay.jl source in [WAV.jl](https://github.com/dancasimiro/WAV.jl).)

 ## Usage